Datseris/MakieForProjects.jl/README.md

 Highlight is the `axesgrid`, `figuretitle!` and `label_axes!` functions.
 MakieForProjects.jl also integrates with DrWatson and overloads `wsave` for `Makie.Figure` objects.

-for all other information, see the online docs.
+For all other information, see the online docs.